Save 30% off this item when you buy as the PHONICS BUNDLE!

 If you’d like to see a video of YATTA in action, check out THIS BLOG POST.

-This activity will help your students with blending and fluency of simple digraph words.
+This activity will help your students with blending and fluency of simple CVC words and word families.
 Play it once with your students and it easily becomes one of your students’ favorite independent stations.

 This game is appropriate for no more than four students per playing mat.
-Students sit one student to each side.
+Students sit one student to each side of the mat.
 There is no ‘right’ side to the mat.
 It can be set out in any direction.
-Cards and the mat are laminated and cards are cut apart and stacked face down.
+Place the stack of playing cards in a central location facing down.
 I like to review the pictures on the mat one time with the students before playing so they know what each picture represents.
-Place the stack of cards face down in a centrally visible location.
 You can either have students take turns turning over the playing cards or have a card turner.
 When the card is turned over, students quickly identify the word (I remind them to do this quietly so another player doesn’t ‘steal’ the word from them.) and then locate that same picture on the playing mat.
 The first person to point to the correct picture and say “Yatta” (pronounced yacht-ta), gets to keep the card.
 When all the cards have been played, students count up all their cards to see who has the most.
 That person gets to be the card turner next.
-You can extend play and differentiate by using the three sets in any combination to meet your students’ readiness levels.
-To differentiate even more, you may want to consider the other Yatta games available for phonics and math skills in my TpT store.
+Please note, I also included a set of ‘rime’ cards to go along with this activity.
+If you use these cards, students would need to identify a picture that belongs to that word family.